niksudan/discord-weekly/README.md

 If a song gets reacted with a 👍, this is counted as a **like**.
 The more likes a song gets, the higher it will appear in the playlist.

 If a song gets reacted with a 👎, this is counted as a **dislike**.
 This subtracts from the total number of likes.
 If a song is disliked enough, it will not appear in the playlist.

+If users are using the voting system, the "Top curators" section will be based off total number of votes.
+If there are none, or the total is equal to 0, then it will use total contributions instead.
+Users with 0 votes do not get shown.

 ## Installation